Partnerships

 Bright Girls Bright Futures

-Our new partnership with Jesse Gray Primary School and Dunkirk Primary School, Bright Girls Bright Futures (BGBF), aims to inspire and empower gifted and talented girls with an interest in the STEM subjects, to learn about the different career pathways and jobs available in the STEM related industries.
+Our partnership with Jesse Gray Primary School and Dunkirk Primary School aims to inspire and empower gifted and talented girls with an interest in the STEM subjects, to learn about the different career pathways and jobs available in the STEM related industries.

 The partnership is based on a mentoring scheme between Year 8 NGHS pupils and Year 4 girls in the partner schools.
 Over the course of three years, all participants will receive a series of challenges designed and delivered by NGHS Outreach Coordinator and teacher of Mathematics, Miss Wendy Taylor.
 Challenges span codebreaking, robotics, computing, technology, and design, and have been carefully put together to showcase past and present women working in these areas, including national security, fashion, coding, pharmaceuticals, and dermatology.